ZhuliuAiagle/School-Library-Management-System/README.md

 # School-library-system
-based on QT and Microsoft SQL server
+a course assignment based on QT and Microsoft SQL server database.
+Can be used for reference, while plagiarism is not allowed.